|Nutrition Facts (per serving)|

 - Use the pasta of your choice.
 Whole wheat elbow macaroni is a great alternative to regular macaroni.
 You can use mini penne, ditalini, or similar pasta shapes as well.

 - Create a layer of bacon inside the casserole.
 Cook 4 or 5 strips of bacon and drain well, then crumble it.
-Pour half the macaroni and cheese into the baking dish, sprinkle bacon on top, then finish it with the rest of the macaroni and cheese and top it breadcrumbs.
+Pour half of the macaroni and cheese into the baking dish, sprinkle bacon on top, and then finish it with the rest of the macaroni and cheese and breadcrumb topping.

 - Use a blend of cheeses or a substitute.
-Cheddar, American, and Colby make a nice combination.
-You can also replace the Cheddar with shredded pepper jack cheese or taco-seasoned cheese.
+Cheddar, American, and Colby cheeses make a nice combination.
+You can also replace the cheddar with shredded pepper jack cheese or taco-seasoned cheese.